MainulDip/AssemblyStudy/Apps/README.md

 ### Overview:
-All the apps and other project regarding Assembly Study.
+All the apps and other projects regarding Assembly Study.